Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Results

+To gain some insights into the trade-off between amortised modelling efforts and localisation accuracy, we compare the method-level fault localisation results of the state-of-the-art MBFL and SBFL techniques, the result of which is shown in \cref{fig:RQX_rank_comparison}.
+We obtained the performance of the each model (i.e., $acc@n$) on \dfj from the literatures, and artefact of Zou et al.~\cite{zou2019empirical}.
+Based on the results of the comparison between \name models, we choose MLP(F+P) to represent \name.
+However, since Closure has been excluded from the evaluation of F+P models, we have excluded Closure from the results of other techniques for a fair comparison.

+\cref{fig:RQX_rank_comparison} shows that MLP(F+P) is better than other techniques in terms of $acc@1$, but TraPT performs better in terms of $acc@3$ and $acc@5$.
+Although \name does not make use of learning-to-rank technique to boost performance by fully including runtime information or suspiciousness scores of other FL techniques, \name localises faults at the top better than others, and shows comparable results to the learning-to-rank techniques: FLUCCS and TraPT.

-Based on this analysis, we answer RQ1 that \name can localise faults accurately: \name places at the top 23.28\% of studied faults using F models, and 50.74\% of studied faults using F+P models.
+Based on this analysis, we answer RQ1 that \name can localise faults accurately compared to the existing techniques: \name places up to 25.86\% (90 of 348 for LR(F)) of studied faults at the top using F models, and 55.67\% (113 of 203 for MLP(F+P)) of studied faults at the top using F+P models.